cinnamonizers/fantasy-wordbook/README.md

 - What will our group do when it encounters conflict?

   - As a group we will put any conflicting idea to a vote.
-    - One person will be randomly selected each dat (changes every day) to have a double vote.
+    - One person will be randomly selected each day (changes every day) to have a double vote.
 This will ensure all ties are broken.
     - If the vote is unable to solve the issue, we will move into a Conflict Resolution Circle.

 - How will you raise concerns to members who are not adiquately contributing?